Wyoming's First-in-US Abortion Pill Ban Blocked Before It Takes Effect

 "Medication abortion is safe, effective, and has been approved by the FDA for more than two decades.
 Abortion pills account for more than half of all abortions in the United States and we are proud to provide medication abortion to patients from across the Mountain West at our Casper facility," Wellspring President Julie Burkhart said in a statement praising the ruling.

-Previously only one other clinic in Wyoming — a women’s health center in Jackson, some 250 miles (400 kilometers) away — offered pill abortions.
+Previously only one other clinic in Wyoming — a women's health center in Jackson, some 250 miles away — offered pill abortions.

 Wyoming officials didn't immediately return a request for comment but previously have promised to vigorously defend the legality of the new laws.